In furtherance of the purposes of this chapter, a new community authority may:

 (R) Appropriate for its use, under sections 163.01 to 163.22 of the Revised Code, any land, easement, rights, rights-of-way, franchises, or other property in the new community district required by the authority for community facilities.
 The authority may not so appropriate any land, easement, rights, rights-of-way, franchises, or other property that is not included in the new community district.

-(S) In the case of a new community authority established within three years after the effective date of H.B.
-225 of the 129th general assembly [March 22, 2012], enter into any agreements as may be necessary, appropriate, or useful to support a new community development program, including, but not limited to, cooperative agreements or other agreements with political subdivisions for services, materials, or products; for the administration, calculation, or collection of community development charges; or for sharing of revenue derived from community development charges, community facilities, or other sources.
+(S) Enter into any agreements as may be necessary, appropriate, or useful to support a new community development program, including, but not limited to, cooperative agreements or other agreements with political subdivisions for services, materials, or products; for the administration, calculation, or collection of community development charges; or for sharing of revenue derived from community development charges, community facilities, or other sources.
 The agreements may be made with or without consideration as the parties determine.